6060842/YTdlpTermux/README.md

 https://f-droid.org/en/packages/com.termux/

-You don't need to install F-Droid just download the latest Termux APK.
+You don't need to install F-Droid just download the latest Termux APK and install it.
+You may have to allow your browser the Install Unknown Apps permision to install Termux.

 The Google Play Store version of Termux is now depreciated and is no longer supported.